-Get outside, even your yard—fresh air and sunshine will help you feel so much better.
-Run an errand, call a friend to talk, or grab a lunch to take home.
+Get outside, even your yard—fresh air and sunshine can help you feel so much better.
+Run an errand, call a friend to talk, or grab lunch to take home.
 Just the act of making new plans can switch gears and help everyone calm down.

-Even if you can’t get outside, find a way to get all your bodies moving and get a little blood pumping through everyone’s veins:
+Even if you can’t get outside, find a way to get moving:

 - Play music and have a dance party.